mantidproject/mantid/docs/source/concepts/calibration/TubeCalibrationIntroduction.rst

 .. image:: ../../images/PeaksPositionsForTube100.png

-Look, that the peaks positions are given in 'pixels', and we are looking for a transformation that moves the peaks position to the known postion, those defined in the IdealTube, as the function:
+Look, that the peaks positions are given in 'pixels', and we are looking for a transformation that moves the peaks position to the known position, those defined in the IdealTube, as the function:

 :math:`T(pixels) = TubePosition`